When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 The wedge is history.
 This MacBook Air is perfectly flat – and thin, at 1.13cm.
 That’s way less than its predecessor’s 1.61cm maximum and almost half a cm thinner than any MacBook Pro.
 Importantly, the footprint remains much the same, and the unit’s even fractionally lighter than the M1 Air.

-Our review unit had Apple’s latest Midnight finish, an ‘almost black’ that looks gorgeous – until you start using the laptop.
+My review unit had Apple’s latest Midnight finish, an ‘almost black’ that looks gorgeous – until you start using the laptop.
 The second you hold the thing up to a light source, you realise it’s a fingerprint magnet.
 Perhaps Apple should ship it with a pair of MacGloves.

-Display, camera and audio: Mostly top notch
+Screen, camera and sound: Mostly top notch

-Yes, there’s a notch – but we don’t mind.
+Yes, there’s a notch – but I don’t mind.
 It’s less of an issue here than on a phone with limited screen space, and Apple moved the menu bar up to flank the notch.
 The remaining space matches the entire screen real estate from the previous Air.

 Brightness is up too: from 400 to 500 nits.
 This means you don’t get the eye-searing XDR clout of a 14in Pro, but the Air matches the recent 13in Pro and that’s sufficient for most use cases.
 TrueTone and P3 colour are present, as you’d expect; 120Hz ProMotion isn’t, which is no surprise at this price point.

 What is: the camera.
 It remains dismal.
-In low light, we noticed minor improvements over the M1 Air; but the picture remains noisy in a well-lit room, despite the upgraded 1080p spec.
+In low light, I noticed minor improvements over the M1 Air; but the picture remains noisy in a well-lit room, despite the upgraded 1080p spec.
 Apple confirms the MacBook Air uses the same module as the 14in and 16in Pro and the 24in iMac, but the systems have different image signal processors.
 A tweak is needed.

 Fortunately, the speakers are better – leagues beyond the M1 Air’s.
 The four-speaker system supports Spatial Audio, but what you’ll care about is clarity and oomph.
 You can crank the volume up to maximum and everything still sounds great – which wasn’t the case on the M1 Air.
-The output of course cannot match dedicated audio hardware, but impresses for this form factor – and when increasing the bass in Music’s equaliser, we found this Air gave our office Ruark MR1 Mk2s a run for their money.
+The output of course cannot match dedicated audio hardware, but impresses for this form factor – and when increasing the bass in Music’s equaliser, I found this Air gave my office Ruark MR1 Mk2s a run for their money.

 Performance: Power up